vippsas/vipps-partner-api/vipps-partner-api.md

 * Contact information for the main person (depends on GDPR, etc)
 * Contact information for the technical person (depends on GDPR, etc)
 * A list of people with admin rights on portal.vipps.no (depends on GDPR, etc)
+* Changelog: What was changed when by who?

 ### In the meantime

-All merchants can retrieve their information on [portal.vipps.no](https://portal.vipps.no).
+All merchants can see and manage their information on [portal.vipps.no](https://portal.vipps.no).
 Merchants can also see which partner (or PSP) a sale unit is connected to, if any.

 Merchants can create a user for their parter on [portal.vipps.no](https://portal.vipps.no), so the partner can do this directly as described here:
 [Partner keys](https://github.com/vippsas/vipps-partner#partner-keys)
 and
 [How to add a user on portal.vipps.no](https://github.com/vippsas/vipps-partner/blob/main/add-portal-user.md).